cnorthwood/ternip/README.txt

                     which can be used for ordering
               * after: A list of strings containing identifiers which must have run before this rule is executed
-              * apply(sent): This function is called when this rule is excecuted.
+              * apply(sent): This function is called when this rule is executed.
                              'sent' is a list of sentences in the internal format described above, and the function is expected to return a tuple where the first element